shjang7/daily_tech_journal/README.md

 OSI(Open System Interconnection) model has 7 layers.

-Application layer includes HTTP, FTP, SMTP, ... protocols.
-That provides services of network applications such as Chrome, Firefox, Outlook, Skype, etc.
+Application layer includes HTTP, FTP, SMTP, ... protocols. <br />That provides services of network applications such as Chrome, Firefox, Outlook, Skype, etc.

-Presentation layer receives data from the Application layer.
-This data is the form of characters and numbers and translated to machine understandable binary format.
-And Presentation layer compresses this data for faster sending, also does encryption or decryption.
+Presentation layer receives data from the Application layer. <br />This data is the form of characters and numbers and translated to machine understandable binary format. <br />And Presentation layer compresses this data for faster sending, also does encryption or decryption.

 Session layer helps session management, authentication, authorization.